How Many Days in Cinque Terre? What You Need to Know

 With over 48 hiking trails and the most spectacular views, Cinque Terre is a dream location for hikers.
 You can hike the whole coast of Cinque Terre, from Monterosso to Riomaggiore, in about 6 hours.
 With that said, if you plan to hike, you should spend at least two days in Cinque Terre.

-With a minimum of two days, you will have the time hike the full Cinque Terre coast and to properly visit each town.
+With a minimum of two days, you will have the time to hike the full Cinque Terre coast and to properly visit each town.
 With three days or more, you will be able to venture off and enjoy all the other hikes in Cinque Terre.

 Out of the 48 hiking trails, only the two most famous trails require a special ticket: Monterosso to Vernazza and Vernazza to Corniglia.
 The ticket needed is the Cinque Terre Trekking Card, which costs 7.50 for a day, and 14.50 for two days.
-A part from these two trails, everything else in the Cinque Terre National Park is free of entry fees.
+Apart from these two trails, everything else in the Cinque Terre National Park is free of entry fees.

 You can buy the Trekking Card at all entry points on the trail, or at the Tourist Information Points at each village’s train station.
 Here are some things the Cinque Terre Trekking Card includes: